yiisoft/input-http/README.md

 ## General usage

-Yii Input HTTP allows to have DTO with attributes like this:
+Yii Input HTTP allows having DTO with attributes like this:

 ```php
 use Yiisoft\Input\Http\AbstractInput;